-Teenaged Susan Shelley is released from an asylum where she's been confined to after the shock suffered over the fiery death of her mother.
+Teenaged Susan Shelley is released from an asylum where she's been confined to after the shock suffered over the fiery death of her glamorous socialite mother.
 Her father has a new wife, ...
 See full summary »

 Greystone, the Beverly Hills mansion that doubles as the Shelley home, was unfurnished.
 Director Bert I. Gordon finagled and wound-up obtaining all of the furnishings from newspaper tycoon William Randolph Hearst's New York City apartment for use in the movie.
 See more »

 10 of 13 people found this review helpful.